 Nowhere does she mention that the “brown drips,” “feather crack,” “loss at edge,” “dark scrape,” and other such notes in Condition Report’s right-hand print are the conservator’s notes on damage to Ligon’s 1988 painting of the Memphis sanitation workers’ signs (Untitled [I Am a Man]), of which Condition Report’s left print is an unannotated reproduction.
 That Condition Report negotiates so much more subtly with concepts of collective and individual expression and authorship than Crawford allows: from the sanitation workers’ collective expressions of selfhood to Ligon’s quotation into painting-based discourses of artistic self-expression—in 1988 no less, when Untitled (I Am a Man) spoke to then-incendiary arguments concerning art-institutional exclusions and/or tokenism of people of color and white women—to Ligon’s 2000 quoting of his own oeuvre just as he and Golden were using the term “post-black” between themselves.
 All this strikes me as good grist for elucidating black post-blackness, given Crawford’s stated impulse to track the flows between personal versus collective forms of representing blackness aesthetically.

 Thus, as much as I can see that the BAM and the so-called post-black period share more connections than differences, and as much as I appreciate tidalectic histories, I am not sure that Black Post-Blackness received the space-time it needed to convince not necessarily sympathetic readers (here I am thinking mainly of readers outside comparative literature’s disciplinary spaces).
 Perhaps it needed twice as many pages and/or weightier interdisciplinary collaboration.
 I would have liked to read more.

-Lecturer, Department of Art and Art History, University of Texas at Austin
+Contemporary Art Research Fellow, African and African Diaspora Studies, The University of Texas at Austin